 Population assessment for small cetaceans, and the distribution and feeding ecology of baleen whales and basking sharks.

 Development of technologies for the detection and measurement of the effects of novel pollutants.
 Development and testing of novel bio-markers.

 - Innovative technologies to optimise seafood production:

-Characterization of physiological responses in crustaceans.
+Characterisation of physiological responses in crustaceans.

 Elucidation of inflammatory bio-markers in seafood species.